mason-lab/mason-lab.github.io/_pages/labhandbook.md

 Most of the above text about Graduate Students is also relevant to postdoctoral researchers—but there are differences.
 Notably, each postdoctoral position is different and is dependent on the funding source.
 Some postdoctoral fellowships are more independent than others and will be less hands on.
 Other postdoctoral positions are closely tied to specific projects and will be managed more closely.
 Postdoctoral positions are often short and time management is crucial to success.
 Some additional thoughts here:

 <a name="postdocexistingprojects"></a>
 - _Finish Existing Projects_: All postdocs will arrive with existing projects that they are trying to finish.
-I encourage you to finish their existing work—your professional advancement and development is the overarching goal in joining my lab as a postdoc.
-However, your primary focus should be on current research in the Mason Lab and you should balance your time management as such.
+I encourage you to finish existing work—your professional advancement and development is the ultimate goal in joining my lab as a postdoc.
+That said, your primary focus should be on current research in the Mason Lab and you should balance your time management as such.

 <a name="postdocresearchfocus"></a>
 - _Focus on Research and Writing_: Postdoctoral researchers are expected to be narrowly focused on research.
 I may hire postdocs to finish data analysis and writing for projects that use data collected by others rather than design projects and collect data themselves.
 While teaching, outreach, and service opportunities are also important, postdoctoral researchers should protect their time and recognize that their priority should be to generate lead-author publications toward being a competitive job applicant.